sap-tutorials/Tutorials/tutorials/iot-cf-install-curl/iot-cf-install-curl.md

 ## Details
 ### You will learn
-- How to install cURL on Windows or macOS.
+- How to install cURL on Windows or macOS

 ### Time to Complete
 10 min